snorkel123/google-play-game-services-ane/README.md

 google-play-game-services-ane
 =============================

-google-play-game-services-ane is an Adobe Air Native Extension which gives you access to [Play Games services].
-ANE supports Android
+google-play-game-services-ane is an Adobe Air Native Extension which gives you access to [Play Games services]

 >The Play Games services SDK provides cross-platform Games services that lets you easily integrate popular gaming features such as achievements, leaderboards, Cloud Save, and real-time multiplayer (on Android) in your tablet and mobile games.

-Note that ANE supports Achievements, Leaderboards and Sign-in API.
-More APIs will be added in the future

 # Supported platforms
 - Android